Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/index.md

 #### Layout primitives

 All layouts and spacing should be handled using layout primitives.
 This keeps our components simple, flexible and composable.
+Our component naming conventions follow web standards for [logical properties and values](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_logical_properties_and_values).

 <RichCardGrid
   cards={posts.filter((post) => frontmatter.primitives.includes(post.title))}